-COVID-19 tracker: Tokyo reports record tally of new coronavirus cases
+COVID-19 tracker: Nationwide daily tally tops 20,000 for the first time

 The panel of experts also said that intensive measures should be taken over the next two weeks following the explosive growth in infections.

+Large tallies were also reported in Kanagawa Prefecture, with 2,281 new infections, Saitama Prefecture, 1,696, and Osaka Prefecture, 1,561.
+All three prefectures set records.

-Elsewhere, Gunma Prefecture saw 252 cases, Mie Prefecture reported 137 cases and Niigata Prefecture logged 129 cases, all record highs.
+Elsewhere, Chiba Prefecture posted 1,089 cases, Kyoto Prefecture marked 450 cases, Gunma Prefecture saw 252 cases, Mie Prefecture reported 137 cases and Niigata Prefecture logged 129 cases, all record highs.
 Okinawa Prefecture saw 721 cases and Hyogo Prefecture reported 680 cases, while Aichi Prefecture confirmed 638 cases and Hokkaido logged 454 cases.

 Severe COVID-19 cases in the country had hit a record 1,478 as of Thursday, rising 74 from the day before and almost quadrupling from a month before, the health ministry said Friday.